SUSE Manager Proxy Deployment as a Virtual Machine - KVM

 mgrctl cp server:/root/config.tar.gz .

-2. Next copy the files from the Server host OS to the Proxy host:
+2. If not already done, copy the files from the server host to the proxy host:

 scp config.tar.gz <proxy-FQDN>:/root